gwlsn/shrinkray/README.md

 ## AI Disclosure

-This project was developed with AI assistance (Claude).
+This project was developed with AI assistance.
+Claude intentionally left as a contributor.
 All generated code is manually reviewed.

 ---